jxom/react-loads/README.md

 # React Loads

-> A React utility to help with promise state & response data.
+> A zero-dependency React utility to help with promise state & response data.

 ## The problem